yuanoOo/dify-on-mysql/README.md

 The easiest way to start the Dify server is through [docker-compose.yaml](docker/docker-compose.yaml).

 Before running Dify with the following commands, make sure that [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed on your machine.
-If you want to use MySQL or OceanBase database to replace Postgresql, please prepare an MySQL or OceanBase database and create a database for Dify to use.

 ```bash
 cd docker